napari/napari.github.io/fundamentals/viewer.md

 ```

 When you rearrange layers in the viewer you also rearrange them in the list.
-Similarly rearranging layers in the list rearranges them in the viewer.
+Similarly, rearranging layers in the list rearranges them in the viewer.
-For example calling
+For example, calling

 ```python
 viewer.layers['astronaut', 'moon'] = viewer.layers['moon', 'astronaut']